appsecnz/appsecnz.github.io/conference/training.md

 ## Training Schedule

-In addition the main conference on Friday and Saturday, we are offering a selection of eight (8) world-class training opportunities on Wednesday and Thursday.
+In addition the main conference on Friday and Saturday, we are offering a selection of seven (7) world-class training opportunities on Wednesday and Thursday.
 Our training schedule includes a mix of class lengths (half-day, one-day, and two-day) and formats (face-to-face, instructor-remote, and live online).

 Each day, regardless of format, classes will follow this schedule (all times are NZDT):